dstackai/dstack/docs/docs/index.md

 # Quickstart

-`dstack` is an open-source toolkit for training, fine-tuning, and deployment of generative AI models across various cloud providers.
+`dstack` is an open-source platform for training, fine-tuning, and deployment of generative AI models across various cloud providers.
 (1) { .annotate }

 1. You can use various cloud accounts (e.g., AWS, GCP, Azure, Lambda Cloud) by configuring their credentials.
-The framework can optimize costs by running workloads across multiple regions and cloud accounts.
+The platform can optimize costs by running workloads across multiple regions and cloud accounts.

 ## Set up the server